embroider-build/embroider/docs/peer-dependency-resolution-issues.md

 Sometimes it's as simple as deleting your lockfile and recreating it from scratch.
 This allows your package manager to do more optimization and that can often deduplicate things enough that the problem goes away.

-Tools like `yarn-deduplicate` can achieve a similar effect.
+Tools like [pnpm dedupe](https://pnpm.io/cli/dedupe) and [yarn-deduplicate](https://www.npmjs.com/package/yarn-deduplicate) can achieve a similar effect.

 You can use [pnpm overrides](https://pnpm.io/package_json#pnpmoverrides), [yarn selective dependency resolutions](https://classic.yarnpkg.com/en/docs/selective-version-resolutions/), or [npm overrides](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#overrides) to manually adjust versions until things settled onto one copy.